Ndzemdzela Langwa: North America

 In February 2019 Langwa returned to Canada, signing with Canadian Premier League side HFX Wanderers.
 After the 2019 season, the club announced that Langwa would not be returning for the 2020 season.

 Following trials with Romanian second division side Pandurri, Spanish fourth division club Alhaurín de la Torre, and German Bundesliga club Schalke, Langwa eventually signed with Ocean City Nor'easters in the American fourth tier USL League Two, on May 7, 2021.

 Germany

 In 2021, he joined VfB Straubing in the German sixth tier Landesliga Bayern-Mitte.
 He made his debut on September 3 against SpVgg SV Weiden.

 In 2022, he joined SV Donaustauf in the Regionalliga Nord.

 UAE

 In October 2025, Langwa signed with UAE Second Division League side FC Palm City.

 International career

 Langwa is eligible to represent Canada and Cameroon internationally.

 Langwa was called up to the Canadian U17 team for the 2014 Tournoi Montaigu and made four appearances.

 Personal life

 Langwa grew up in Stittsville, a suburb south-west of Ottawa, Ontario and attended Sacred Heart Catholic High School.
 He received the nickname 'Zoom due to his pace down the left side.

-Zela is the owner of Rendezvous Resto Bar, a restaurant in Ottawa, Ontario that temporarily closed in August 2025 and was under fire for allegedly not paying its workers and cancelling paid reservations without reimbursing customers.